Q: Where are the project webpages hiding?

 Q: What do the group names mean?

-A: Each groups is named to indicate the haplotype of it's members.
+A: Each groups is named to show the haplotype of it's members.

-It is also numbered to show it's relative position compared to the other groups of that haplotype.
-This is it's 'Parsimony Position' within the haplotype.
-(Refer to our TMRCA graphs)
+It is numbered to show it's relative position compared to the other groups of that haplotype.
+Refer to our TMRCA graphs.

-Previously our groups were simply named A, B, C, D, etc. Where possible these old names have been retained in brackets, eg, "09-M269 (B)".
+In years past our groups were simply named A, B, C, etc. Where possible these old names have been retained, eg, "09-M269 (B)".

 As new members join the project, the group names and their composition evolve.